DistriNet/decoyauth/README.md

 This is done as part of the Decoy-Auth project, funded by NGI Sargasso, aiming to design a zero-knowledge authentication protocol that supports multiple passwords.
-This allows using multiple passwords for network access, including decoy (honey) passwords, which act as reverse honeypots to detect security breaches.
+This allows using multiple passwords for network access and allows using decoy (honey) passwords that act as reverse honeypots to detect security breaches.

 # Background